-With the summer months quickly approaching, the need for engaging recreational programs for children is great.
-The Wellness Workshop Program is designed to combat childhood obesity by fostering a love of fitness and teaching children at an early age how to incorporate physical activity, healthy behaviors and good nutrition into their everyday lives.
-Creative expression has been shown to be a vehicle for stress reduction, an outlet to channel strong emotions in a safe way and can strengthen and unify a community.
-The Wellness Workshop Program engages youth in fun physical activities that serve to keep them safe, active, and healthy.
+Wellness Workshops are designed to combat childhood obesity by fostering a love of fitness and teaching children at an early age how to incorporate physical activity, healthy behaviors and good nutrition into their everyday lives.
+Creative expression is a known strategy for stress reduction, an outlet to channel strong emotions in a safe way and can strengthen and unify a community.
+Wellness Workshops engage youth in fun, physical activities that serve to keep them safe, active, and healthy.
 According to the Center for Disease Control and Prevention, youth who engage in at least 60 minutes of physical activity daily reduce their risk of obesity and diabetes, increase self-confidence and have a better outlook on life.